AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Efficiency Analysis

 \section{Efficiency Analysis}

-Efficiency is not the main focus of our study, as there are many opportunities for optimization and parallelization within each agent framework.
-Nevertheless, we provide a simple efficiency analysis here.
+In this section, we provide a simple efficiency analysis.
 The notable differences still demonstrate that \ourwork achieves optimal performance at comparatively high efficiency.
 The result is shown in \Cref{tab:efficiency}.
+Analyzing the experimental results, we make the following observations:

-Analyzing the experimental results, we make the following observations: \textbf{\ourwork and MemAgent achieve much higher processing efficiency compared to other agent memory workflows.} This is mainly because the other workflows invoke the LLM multiple times for each input, and this serialized process significantly reduces the efficiency of the memory mechanism, making it nearly unscalable.
+(1)~\textbf{\ourwork and MemAgent achieve higher processing efficiency compared to other agent memory workflows.} This is mainly because the other workflows invoke the LLM multiple times for each input, and this serialized process significantly reduces the efficiency of the memory mechanism, making it nearly unscalable.
+However, the inference latency of AtomMem is slightly higher than that of MemAgent, due to 1) the increased prompt length caused by the integration of multiple tools, and 2) the addition of a database component, whose retrieval incurs extra latency.